 Write What the Market Wants

 The fiction market is flexible and trends are what is in demand.
 If you want to sell a short story to a magazine, look at the top sellers on the New York Times and USA Today book lists.
 Make a note that holiday stories need to be queried and submitted at least six months ahead of the issues in which you want to be featured.

 Making money as a fiction writer means knowing where and how to sell what you write.
-A subscription to Writer's Market helps you manage your submissions, stay up to date on the latest publishing news, and identifies open markets looking for fresh voices.
+A copy of Writer's Market will help you get organized with its lists of publishers and magazines looking for writers, and it identifies open markets looking for fresh voices.

 Know Your Personal Markets